ndstt/signal-final/README.md

 Figure 4 shows the spectrogram before and after filtering.
 The horizontal interference lines near `1816.97 Hz` and `3917.49 Hz` are significantly reduced after the soft notch filter is applied, while the remaining structure of the audio signal is still visible.

 ![Figure 4.
 Spectrogram comparison before and after filtering](report_assets/figure_04_spectrogram_comparison.png)

-## 5. Discussion

-The results show that the proposed system can detect both interference frequencies and determine their active time intervals accurately enough for selective filtering.
-The first interference is concentrated in the first part of the recording, while the second interference occurs near the end.
-This confirms that a global filter applied to the entire signal would be less appropriate than a time-localized method.

-Using a soft notch filter in the STFT domain provides two main advantages.
-First, it reduces the target frequencies strongly without requiring the entire audio to be filtered at all times.
-Second, the gradual attenuation of nearby bins and the smooth time mask reduce the chance of introducing sharp artifacts at the start and end of each filtered interval.

-The measured interference reduction exceeds `36 dB` for both noise components, which indicates that the unwanted tones were removed effectively.
-This is also consistent with the visual evidence in both the spectrum and spectrogram.

-## 6. Note on MAE

-According to the project instruction, the cleaned audio file will be used to compute the Mean Absolute Error (MAE) against the original clean reference.
-In this project environment, the clean reference signal is not provided, so a valid MAE cannot be computed locally.
-For that reason, the evaluation in this report focuses on:

-- detected frequencies,
-- detected active time intervals,
-- before/after spectrum comparison,
-- before/after spectrogram comparison,
-- measured reduction of the interference tone amplitude.

-The cleaned output file `audio/filtered_audio.wav` is prepared so that the instructor can compute the MAE externally.

-## 7. Conclusion

-This project designed and implemented a transform-based interference reduction system for the given audio signal.
-FFT analysis was used to detect narrowband interference frequencies, STFT analysis was used to determine when each interference occurred, and a time-localized soft notch filter in the STFT domain was used to reduce those components.
-The final results show clear suppression of the two dominant interferences at `1816.97 Hz` and `3917.49 Hz`, with measured reductions of `36.49 dB` and `37.54 dB`, respectively.
-Therefore, the proposed system satisfies the main requirement of the course project and follows the signal processing methods taught in the course.